 Small and microbusinesses are forever adapting, and they need a supplier that can adapt with them.
 For small but established businesses, this might mean a longer contract so they can guarantee they’ll keep their low rate for longer.
 For a new startup, this might mean a contract-free option so they’re not tied down.

 The best small business energy suppliers

 We couldn’t possibly not feature Bulb in this list.
-We were blown away by their customer service, eco-friendliness and - crucially - their low and transparent rates.
-You know your business will be in safe hands with this London start-up - who better to look after your small business than a fellow small business?
-The fact that they are the top rated energy provider on Trustpilot really speaks volumes.
+We were blown away by its customer service, eco-friendliness and – crucially – its low and transparent rates.
+You know your business will be in safe hands with this London start-up – who better to look after your small business than a fellow small business?
+The fact that it's the top rated energy provider on Trustpilot really speaks volumes.

 - No exit fees

 - One tariff for transparency

 - Cannot cater for sole traders (but hope to soon!)